Bob Uecker: Wrestling announcer

 In March 1987, Uecker appeared at World Wrestling Federation's (WWF, now WWE) WrestleMania III in Pontiac, Michigan, as the ring announcer for the pay-per-view's main event of Hulk Hogan versus André the Giant.
 He returned in 1988 at WrestleMania IV as a ringside announcer, commentator during the opening Battle Royal and backstage interviewer.

 Humor

 Known for his humor, particularly about his undistinguished playing career, Uecker actually became much better known after he retired from playing.
 Most of his wisecracks poked fun at himself.
 He once joked that after he hit a grand slam off pitcher Ron Herbel (on June 21, 1967), "When his manager came out to get him, he was bringing Herbel's suitcase."
 On another occasion, he quipped, "Sporting goods companies would pay me not to endorse their products."
+When talking about one of his 14 career home runs coming off Dodger great Sandy Koufax, Uecker lamented that he hoped that homer wouldn't keep Koufax out of the Hall of Fame.

 He made some 100 guest appearances on Johnny Carson's Tonight Show.
 Uecker hosted Saturday Night Live during its 10th season on October 13, 1984.